Knowing your HIV status is an important step in HIV prevention.

 HIV risk factors are the same for everyone, but some populations are more affected than others (see the data here):

-In Florida, African American and Hispanic populations are disproportionately affected.
+In Florida, Black and Hispanic populations are disproportionately affected.
 Social and economic factors including racism, poverty, lack of access to health care, and geographic region are barriers to receiving HIV prevention services.
-African American and Hispanic men are more likely than white men to be given a diagnosis of HIV infection in the late stages of infection, often when they already have AIDS, suggesting that they are not accessing testing or health care services through which HIV infection could be diagnosed at an earlier stage.
+Black and Hispanic men are more likely than white men to be given a diagnosis of HIV in the late stages of infection, often when they already have AIDS, suggesting that they are not accessing testing or health care services through which HIV could be diagnosed at an earlier stage.

 Men Who Have Sex With Men (MSM)

 Behaviors that may accompany drug use can put people at risk for HIV.
 For example, trading sex for drugs or for money to buy drugs increases the number of sexual partners and the risk of infection.
-Similarly, heavy alcohol consumption may cause a person to lose inhibitions and engage in unprotected sexual contact with an infected person and transmission could occur.
+Similarly, heavy alcohol consumption may cause a person to lose inhibitions and engage in unprotected sexual contact with a person living with HIV and transmission could occur.
 Judgment is often impaired during inebriation and any measures to prevent the transmission of HIV by the individual may be compromised.

 How can I reduce my risk?

-Protect yourself from HIV infection.
+Protect yourself from HIV.
 Find out how you can make changes in your lifestyle to reduce your risk.

-Abstinence from sexual activity is the only sure way to not become infected through sexual contact.
+Abstinence from sexual activity is the only sure way to avoid acquiring HIV through sexual contact.
 If a person is not sexually active (through oral, anal or vaginal contact), there is virtually no chance of contracting HIV or any STD through sexual activity.

-Having sex with only one uninfected partner is a way to be sexually active and not risk infection with HIV.
+Having sex with only one HIV negative partner is a way to be sexually active and not risk acquiring HIV.
 Mutual monogamy means that both partners in a relationship are only having sex with each other.

-Condoms are an important tool in preventing the spread of HIV.
-When used properly, condoms create a barrier that prevents the virus from spreading from an infected individual to someone else.
+Condoms are an important tool for HIV prevention.
+When used properly, condoms create a barrier that prevents transmission of HIV.
 Latex condoms are approximately 90 percent effective at preventing pregnancy and the passage of almost all STDs, including HIV.
 Most often, human error causes condoms to fail.
 This figure would be about 98-99 percent if everyone who used condoms used them correctly.
 Polyurethane condoms and female condoms are also highly effective.

 Condoms may be obtained free of charge at any county health department in the state of Florida.
 Local AIDS services organizations and other community-based organizations also distribute free condoms.
 To find the nearest location where free condoms are available, call the Florida HIV/AIDS Hotline.

 To be effective, PEP must begin with 72 hours of exposure and consists of 2-3 antiretroviral medications that must be taken for 28 days.
 A physician must determine what treatment is appropriate based on the nature of the exposure.
-Starting PEP after a potential exposure does not guarantee that someone exposed to HIV will not become infected.
+Starting PEP after a potential exposure does not guarantee that someone exposed to HIV will not contract the disease.
 Learn more about PEP by clicking here.

 Avoid Breast Feeding